huzaifah-cyber/Enterprise-Service-Desk-Platform/README.md

 ## Disclaimer

-This environment is:

-- Non-production
-- Isolated
-- Intended for educational and demonstration purposes
-- No real organizational data is used.
+This environment is isolated and non-production.
+The project is intended for educational and demonstration purposes, and no real organizational data is used.